samuelleblanc/fp/README.md

     7) wait for map to initialize and excel to load
     8) move cursor over map to refresh map
     9) create points, move points by clicking or by manually entering in excel spreadsheet
+    10) Once happy save all the figures, files, excel files, kml files by either selecting each point, or by pressing the 'saveall' button

 ## Adding points:
     1) click and drag on map to create new point